 Protecting the Mara

 Road transport is another option for getting to the Mara River-Serengeti.
-The 8-hour road trip from Arusha to the Serengeti is a safari experience in and of itself; you’ll see plenty of wildlife and gorgeous scenery while traveling along a somewhat bumpy route.
-You’ll pass through the Ngorongoro Conservation Area on your way to the Mara River, so you may wish to rest here overnight and resume the trip the next day after a three-hour drive.
+The 8-hour road trip from Arusha to the Serengeti is a safari experience in and of itself; you’ll see plenty of wildlife and gorgeous scenery while travelling along a somewhat bumpy route.
+On your way to the Mara River, you’ll pass through the Ngorongoro Conservation Area, so you may wish to rest here overnight and resume the trip the next day after a three-hour drive.

 Threats to the Mara River